Whenever we see a motorcyclist on the streets of Los Angeles, a lot of us tend to think, “Oh, look. He is on a suicide mission.”

 Second of all, despite the widespread bias against motorcyclists, getting compensated as a motorcycle biker is possible.

-Here at the Law Offices of Howard Craig Kornberg, we know your struggles.
+Here at the Law Offices of Howard Kornberg, we know your struggles.
 Many of our experienced motorcycle crash lawyers own and ride motorcycles ourselves, which gives us an edge over those who have no idea what it’s like riding a bike in the busy streets of Los Angeles.